Photo credit: © Joe McNally

 Michael Lomonaco, Executive Chef, Windows on the World, 1 World Trade

-Life-sized Polaroid photograph taken by Joe McNally depicting Windows on the World Chef, Michael Lomonaco.
-Lomonaco is wearing his Chef's jacket and holding a pair of glasses.
+Life-sized Polaroid photograph taken by Joe McNally depicting Windows on the World chef Michael Lomonaco.
+Lomonaco wears his chef's jacket and holds a pair of glasses.

-In 1997, Michael Lomonaco was hired as Executive Chef at Windows on the World located at the top of the World Trade Center’s North Tower.
-The mission assigned to the Brooklyn-born native and chef innovator was twofold: run the kitchen of the popular dining venue and transition its traditional French menu to a modern American cuisine and wine list.
-Lomonaco’s success was quick, measured in food critics’ accolades and Windows on the World’s subsequent ranking as one of America’s highest grossing restaurants.
+In 1997, Michael Lomonaco was hired as Executive Chef at Windows on the World, a restaurant located at the top of the World Trade Center’s North Tower.
+The mission assigned to the Brooklyn-born chef-innovator was twofold: run the kitchen of the popular dining venue and transition its traditional French menu to a modern American cuisine and wine list.
+Lomonaco’s success was quick, measured in food critics’ accolades and Windows on the World’s subsequent ranking as one of America’s highest-grossing restaurants.

 On the morning of 9/11, Lomonaco was having his eyes examined and his glasses repaired at the LensCrafters store in the concourse level of the World Trade Center.
 Around 8:46 a.m., Lomonaco felt a strange shaking and rumbling underfoot, which turned out to be the impact of hijacked Flight 11 crashing into the North Tower.
 Upon heading to street level, he was horrified by the sight of fires and black smoke engulfing the upper floors of the building where he worked.
 He was urged by first responders to evacuate the area.